 (c) For the safety of all players, wait until there is a break in play to request the return of a ball from another court or to return a ball to another court.
 Do not cross on to or behind another court to retrieve a ball.
 Do not return a ball while play is in progress on another court.

 (d) A maximum of three balls per court is allowed except if the court has been booked for a lesson with a TTC pro.
 The practice wall must be booked before being used.

 (e) No spectators, strollers, bicycles, dogs, or other non-tennis related items are permitted on the courts at any time, with the exception of parents of very young children taking lessons.

-(f) Remove any garbage, food, drinks, clothes, towels, cans or balls from the courts when you leave to ensure a safe and clean environment.
+(f) Remove any garbage, food, drinks, clothes, towels, cans or balls from the courts and grounds when you leave to ensure a safe and clean environment.

 All players must wear appropriate tennis attire and non-marking tennis shoes.
 For the protection of players and of the court surface, no jogging, running or other shoes may be worn on the courts.